 By going paperless, you can reduce the number of trees that are cut down and used to manufacture paper products.
 Why is this important?
 In the U.S., we use over 8 million tons of office paper every year—the equivalent of 178 million trees.
 And each one of those trees could have supplied a day’s worth of oxygen for up to four people.

 Going paper free will also help improve your company’s bottom line.
 According to IDC, between locating information and, when it can’t be located, duplicating information that already exists, companies can waste millions of dollars each year.
-Eliminating physical files and organizing documents digitally with a document management system reduces many of these unnecessary costs.
+Eliminating physical files and organizing documents digitally with an electronic document management system reduces many of these unnecessary costs.

 Don’t allow your office space to remain cluttered with papers.
 Why not take the plunge and transition to a paperless office for this upcoming World Paper Free Day?
 Here’s how…